 Korea by Bike aims to translate every Korean word.
 Unless it’s an official title, no phoneticizing.

 Along all three sections of the Han River, a bicycle paths follows:

 - Bukhangang Bicycle Path (북한강전거길)

-The Bukhangang (North Han River) Bicycle Path starts at the Balgeun Gwangjang (밝은광장 인증센터) certification center, near the intersection of the North and South Han Rivers, east of Hanam.
-It travels north and finishes in the city of Chuncheon (춘천).
+The Bukhangang (North Han River) Bicycle Path starts at the convergence of the North and South Han Rivers a couple kilometers east of Seoul.

-(The Bukhangang Bicycle Path isn’t a part of the Cross-Country Route.
-It doesn’t connect with any other certification bike path.)
+(The Bukhangang Bicycle Path isn’t a part of the Cross-Country Route and doesn’t connect with any other certification bike path.)